RoyalPineapple/iOSAccessibilityPathBug/README.md

 ## Summary

-In iOS 18+, `UIAccessibility.convertToScreenCoordinates(_:in:)` uses a global accumulation counter that causes returned path coordinates to drift on repeated calls.
-The function creates new output paths (as documented) but calculates coordinates using internal state that accumulates N× the screen offset without resetting between calls.
+In iOS 18+, `UIAccessibility.convertToScreenCoordinates(_:in:)` exhibits coordinate drift when called repeatedly with the same CGPath.
+The function creates new output paths (as documented) but calculates coordinates that accumulate N× the screen offset, where N is the number of times that specific CGPath has been converted.

 **Observed in:** iOS 18.0 through iOS 26.1
 **Last working version:** iOS 17.5